jingyuh1/jingyuh1.github.io/essays/smart-questions.md

 ## What’s a smart question?

+Good questions can not only lead to constructive solutions, but also stimulate people's curiosity, creativity and motivation to learn.
+Official documentation is a must-read for developers during the learning process.
+Documentation often explains step-by-step procedures and frequently asked questions.
+For example, when you want to learn Git, the correct way is to first study the official documentation to understand the basic concepts, instead of going to the community or forum to ask "Why did I submit the code using git commit, but I can't be seen in the Git code repository?"
+Modifications?"
 Topics refer to disputes that cause dialogue or discussion, including descriptive topics and prescriptive topics.
 Developers ask detailed questions and think about why the answer is what it is.

 In the following example, we examine the components of a decent question.
 In this case, the asker is trying to figure out a way to get Why do certain random strings produce colors when entered as background colors in HTML.
 ```